Daniel-Dfg/ULB-INFOF106-ULBMP/README.md

-[I suggest to download this README to read it in a more comfortable environement than `github.com`.
+[I suggest you to download this README to read it in a more comfortable environement than `github.com`.
 The following text assumes you did so].

 /!\ PERFORMANCE TESTS AND MEANS OF MEASUREMENT IN `MeansOfMeasurement.md` (main branch)!